JetBrains/guide/site/webstorm/tips/review-test-runner-errors/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
+---
 For a failed test, you can see the error message from the test runner on hover.
 Press *Alt+Shift+Enter* to immediately start debugging the test.
----